gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 - **Type**: `boolean`
 - **Default**: `true`

-Whether or not webpack [filesystem cache](https://webpack.js.org/configuration/cache/) is enabled.
+Whether or not webpack [memory cache](https://webpack.js.org/configuration/cache/#cache) is enabled.
+This will also set [maxGenerations](https://webpack.js.org/configuration/cache/#cachemaxgenerations) to 1 to remove cache entries from memory when they are no longer needed.

 ```js !#7 webpack.dev.js
 // @ts-check